wireapp/wire-server/src/how-to/administrate/kubernetes/certificate-renewal/scenario-1_k8s-v1.14-kubespray.rst

 4. Based on those renewed certificates, generate new kubeconfig files

+The first command assumes it's being executed on a master node.
+You may need to swap ``masters`` with ``nodes`` in case you are on a different sort of machines.

 .. code:: bash

    kubeadm alpha kubeconfig user --org system:masters --client-name kubernetes-admin  > /etc/kubernetes/admin.conf